 Some age-restricted communities are built on in-fill sites in established cities or close-in suburbs.
 They attract retirees seeking to reduce their home maintenance chores (by downsizing), but wanting to stay close to where they have lived for many years.
 Some cities attract well-heeled retirees seeking the culture and lifestyle characteristic of their city.

 Statistics show that at the larger recreational-oriented communities, the average new buyer age is in the early 60's with an annual income above $35,000 per year.

 More than 50% of active adult community buyers continue to purchase their home for cash using a portion of the proceeds received from the sale of a previous home.
 They also tend to set a portion of the sale proceeds aside in an investment to generate additional income to supplement their annual cash flow or to use for an emergency, should it be needed.
 Focus groups indicate that on average, 2/3 of the cash from the sale of a home goes into the purchase of a retirement home.

 The incorporation of amenities and shared facilities means senior communities have a Community Association.
 Considering a Retirement Community may be your first introduction to a Community Association.
 To better understand the costs involved, compare the Community Association fees to your present home costs:

-You should also be aware that a Community Association has Conditions, Convenants and Restrictions ('CC&Rs) that may control or affect what you can do with your property.
+You should also be aware that a Community Association has Conditions, Covenants, and Restrictions (CC&Rs) that may control or affect what you can do with your property.
 Although many work well to protect your property values, become familiar with the regulations before you sign on the dotted line.
-To learn more about possible cautions and pitfalls visit Homeowners Associations Free Consulting.
-Then buy into a senior community with your eyes opened.
+Do some research about possible cautions and pitfalls so that you buy into a senior community with your eyes opened.